A Very Unique Cremation Urn

 Image: Pringles Original by Mike Mozart*

-Today people choosing cremation no longer feel limited to select traditional cremation urns that sit prominently on a fireplace mantel.
-With the increasing popularity of cremation, many options are now available to hold our cremated remains -- metal urns, wooden urns for ashes, biodegradable urns for ashes, companion cremation urns, small keepsake urns, cremation jewelry and more.
+In today's day and age, people choosing cremation no longer feel limited to select traditional cremation urns that sit prominently on a fireplace mantel.
+With the increasing popularity of cremation as an alternative for burial, many new and unique options are now available to hold our cremated remains - metal urns, wooden urns for ashes, biodegradable urns for ashes, companion cremation urns, small keepsake urns, cremation jewelry and more.
 We can choose a unique urn for cremation that reflects our religious affiliation, military service, favorite sports team or hobby - or any funeral urn to meet your imagination.

 Baur is not alone in choosing a food container for his cremated remains.
 Larry Clinton, of Bessemer City, North Carolina, requested that his cremated remains be placed in a Dukes Mayonnaise jar, a food that he loved, and reportedly put on everything he ate.
 When his wife contacted Duke’s Mayonnaise, the company provided a jar with a special label for Mr. Clinton.